Robert F. Stanton Professor of Law and

 During the spring semester 2008 Percival taught as a J. William Fulbright Distinguished Lecturer at the China University of Political Science and Law in Beijing.
-In 1994 taught as a Fulbright scholar at Comenius University Law School in Slovakia.
-Percival is a highly popular guest lecturer who has given hundreds of guest lectures, paper presentations, and workshops in 26 countries on six continents.
+In 1994 he taught as a Fulbright scholar at Comenius University Law School in Slovakia.
+Percival is a highly popular guest lecturer who has given hundreds of guest lectures, paper presentations, and workshops in more than 30 countries on six continents.
 In 2009 he represented the U.S. Department of State on a lecture tour of China.
-He has delivered guest lectures at more than 40 U.S. academic institutions, at 22 Chinese universities and before numerous professional associations and government agencies.
-Percival has served as the Natural Resource Law Institute Distinguished Visitor at Lewis & Clark College of Law and as a visiting professor of law at the University of Chile where he helped establish South America's first environmental law clinic.
-He also has taught summer courses at Shandong University, Vermont Law School, the University of British Columbia and the University of Aberdeen in Scotland.
+He has delivered guest lectures at more than 40 U.S. academic institutions, at 30 Chinese universities and before numerous professional associations and government agencies.
+Percival has served as the Natural Resource Law Institute Distinguished Visitor at Lewis & Clark College of Law, as a visiting professor of law at the University of Chile where he helped establish South America's first environmental law clinic, and as a high-level visiting foreign expert at Shanghai Jiaotong University’s KoGuan Law School.
+He has taught summer courses at Shandong University, Vermont Law School, the University of British Columbia and the University of Aberdeen in Scotland.